NYCPlanning/nyc-planning-style-guide/readme.md

-# NYC Planning Labs Foundation
+# NYC Planning Digital Style Guide

-Boilerplate [Foundation for Sites](http://foundation.zurb.com/sites) styles for Planning Labs websites and applications.
+NYC Planning's Digital Style Guide defines standards for the creation, formatting, and design of our digital products.
+These best practices and UI patterns ensure consistency both within specific applications, and throughout our products and services.

+## Built on Foundation

-Forked from the official ZURB Template, it has a Gulp-powered build system with these features:
+This style guide is built upon [Foundation for Sites](http://foundation.zurb.com/sites).
+This repo is forked from the ZURB Template and has a Gulp-powered build system with the following features:

 - Handlebars HTML templates with Panini
 - Sass compilation and prefixing